 The park contains a huge ball fountain, a smallish pond, prayer wheels and a lovely ambience of serenity that will soothe your soul.
 This is like the social hub of Phuentsholing, lovers go for an impromptu date here, tourists are seen people watching and monks wander around.

-We went up the first floor and refreshed us with nice hot coffee and snacks before returning to our cottage at Jaldapara Jungle Camp.
+We walked into the Kizom Café.
 The Kizom Café is one of the best café in Phuentsholing and it is rated to be one of the best bakeries in the whole of Bhutan.
-They’re not wrong who rated this cafe.